• Skip to primary navigation

 150°F (65°C)Tender and firm (close to traditional texture)

-How Long Does it Take to Sous Vide Lobster?
+How Long Does It Take To Sous Vide Lobster?

 Cooking time depends on whether the lobsters are par-cooked or not.
 If it’s boiled quickly before sous vide cooking, it can take as little as 20 minutes.
 If it’s completely raw, it takes 45 minutes to 1 hour.